 In a minute, we’ll talk about the qualities of oats, i.e. calories, carbs, glycemic index, fiber, etc. Before we do, however, we have to have a little chat about the most important factor in this equation…YOU!

-You see, bodybuilders are not you, that is, unless you’re actually a bodybuilder (wink, wink, Blythe) Most bodybuilders have metabolisms that handle carbohydrates very well in comparison to the rest of us.
+You see, bodybuilders are not “you”, that is, unless you’re actually a bodybuilder (wink, wink, Blythe) Most bodybuilders have metabolisms that handle carbohydrates very well in comparison to the rest of us.
 That doesn’t mean that bodybuilders aren’t susceptible to getting fat, they can and do put on fat, but many of them are able to handle carbohydrates better than the general population.
 Their bodies have a tendency to respond to a calorie-counting model because their metabolisms are good at handling carbs and because they don’t suffer wild swings in blood sugar when they do consume some starch, which often leads to hunger in cravings in us unlucky folks who are prone towards blood sugar swings…

 It seems like I’ve gone off tangent, but the truth is, you can’t judge how “fat-loss friendly” a food is without first knowing the metabolic tendencies of the person who is eating the food in question.
 (Golden nugget alert!)

 You see, oatmeal can promote fat loss in some people because it may keep hunger at bay, satisfy a craving, and simultaneously improve metabolism.
 For others, however, like myself, we can get fat off of oatmeal because it promotes a high blood sugar, which results in compensatory low blood sugar and thus raging hunger and cravings.
 Thus oats can be a friend or foe, depending on the metabolic tendencies of the person who eats it!

 For The Love of Pete!
 Is Eating Oatmeal for Weight Loss a Good Idea or Not?